Updated December 8, 2016

 1. You can see Santa in Disneyland in Critter Country at a sweet country setting, as you were able to in 2015.
 The line is typically longer here than your other option, but the pictures are cute.

 Disneyland Santa is a cute, country style.
+His park times aren’t posted, so check the entertainment schedule before you visit.
 Take a look at his set up in 2015:

 Shows, Parades, Fireworks, and Hotels